Kindergarten Teachers, Head Teachers and Senior Teachers' Collective Agreement

 - The employer shall ensure safe working practices and appropriate hygiene measures are in place to reduce the risk of infection by contagious disease.
 Where there is significantly increased risk, the situation shall be assessed on an individual basis and pre-exposure immunisation made available as advised by the Ministry of Health.

 - Employers shall take all practical steps to ensure a safe working environment for teachers.
-Teachers also have a role in ensuring their own health and safety and that of people around them as described in the Health and Safety at Work Act 2015.
+Teachers also have a role in ensuring their own health and safety and that of people around them as described in the Health and Safety at Work Act 2015(external link).

 2.5 Hours of Work